 Like most letters, a scholarship recommendation letter begins by providing your necessary information on its letterhead.
 This information includes your full name, address, and contact information.
 The essential information that you’ll provide offers the school board the opportunity to contact you for further inquiries.
 If you happen to be a professional or a person of position, including your title will help the candidate with its application.

 You usually send a scholarship recommendation letter to the admissions office.
 More particularly, this letter is addressed to the head of the admission office.
-To do this, write the complete name of the office head as well as the name and address of the office.
+Write the complete name of the office head as well as the name and address of the office.

 Close acquaintances often write a scholarship recommendation letter of the candidate.
-These are the people who could attest to the eligibility and qualifications of the candidate, as well as exceptional qualities.
+These are the people who could attest to the eligibility and qualifications of the candidate, among other qualities.
 When writing a recommendation letter for their scholarship, always indicate your relationship with the candidate.
 Doing so will help give credibility to the recommendation letter as well as increase their chances of admission.

 Next, detail the qualities of the candidate, including their work ethics as well as their moral values.
 So it’s best to show how the candidate demonstrated these qualities and their attitude towards hard work as much as you can.
 Furthermore, It’s also best to mention how long you’ve known the candidate as well as how long you worked closely with them.